Arrival to Stockholm by car

 Rental car in Stockholm

 To rent a car in Stockholm is simple.
 Most of the well-known international car rental companies have offices and rental locations all over the city, and of course also at all of Stockholm’s airports.
 You are able to book your rental car ahead of time or at the airport.
 Also keep in mind that you will need a national driving license and a valid passport to rent a car.
-And do not forget to ask if the congestion charge (see above) in Stockholm is included in the price.
+And do not forget to ask if the congestion taxes (see above) in Stockholm is included in the price.